An efficient and exact noncommutative quantum Gibbs sampler: Other notions of detailed balance

 \section{Other notions of detailed balance}

-In addition to our KMS detailed balance condition (\autoref{defn:DB}), other quantum detailed balance has also been studied (see, e.g.,~\cite{Alicki1976OnTD,fangola2007GeneratorsDetailedBal,carlen2017gradient}).
+In addition to our KMS detailed balance condition (\autoref{defn:DB}), other quantum detailed balance conditions have also been studied (see, e.g.,~\cite{Alicki1976OnTD,fangola2007GeneratorsDetailedBal,carlen2017gradient}).
 In this section, we will discuss two variants of quantum detailed balance, and only the first one seems to work.